sameersharma84/templateMatchingiOS/README.md

 The sample sets the [`isBusy`](x-source-tag://IsBusy) flag to `false` when a Vision request completes or fails.

-## Crop the Camera Feed to an Observed Rectangle
+## Crop the camera feed to an observed rectangle

 When Vision finds a rectangle in the camera feed, it provides you with the rectangle's precise coordinates through a [`VNRectangleObservation`][4].
 You apply those coordinates to a Core Image perspective correction filter to crop it, leaving you with just the image data inside the rectangular shape.